-(c) If any provision of the (1) city and county of Honolulu land use ordinance, (2) Ewa development plan (ordinance no. 97-49, as amended by ordinance no. 00-16), or (3) naval air station Barber's Point community redevelopment plan are inconsistent with these rules, then such provisions are hereby declared to be inapplicable to lots within the Kalaeloa CDD and these rules shall govern.
+(c) If any provision of the (1) city and county of Honolulu land use ordinance, (2) Ewa development plan (ordinance no. 97-49, as amended by ordinance [no.] nos.
+00-16[],] and 20-46), or (3) naval air station Barber's Point community redevelopment plan are inconsistent with these rules, then such provisions are hereby declared to be inapplicable to lots within the Kalaeloa CDD and these rules shall govern.